-^{}Base: Modified total direct costs: Total direct costs less capital expenditures, food costs, the portion of subawards in excess of the first \$25,000, and passthrough funds.
+(A) Base: Total direct costs less capital expenditures, food costs, the portion of subawards/subcontracts/subgrants in excess of the first \$25,000, and passthrough funds.
 Passthrough funds are normally defined as payments to participants and stipends to eligible recipients, all of which normally require minimal administrative effort.